aliblong/discord-support-threads-bot/README.md

 # Discord Support Threads Bot

 This bot serves an elegant solution for managing communication between a support team and users in a Discord server.

-After the backend has been deployed with a configuration including the target server and channel, a user simply direct-messages the bot with a thread title, then the bot creates a **private thread** in that channel with the form `{requester (nick)name} | {requester-provided title}` (truncated to 100 bytes), and invites the requester to it.
+After the backend has been deployed with a configuration including the target server and channel, a **user simply direct-messages the bot with a thread title**, then the bot creates a **private thread** in that channel with the form `{requester (nick)name} | {requester-provided title}` (truncated to 100 bytes), and invites the requester to it.
 The only users who can view this thread are those who have explicitly been invited to it (starting with the requester), and those with the `Manage Threads` permission, which you can restrict to the support team.
 From here, anyone in the thread can invite further users.